GIfatahTH/states_rebuilder/examples/005-double_async_counter_with_error/README.md

   }
 }
 ```
-The registered reactive singleton is obtained using `Injector.getAsReactive` without the context.[NOTE1]
+The registered reactive singleton is obtained using `RM.get` without the context.[NOTE1]

->Whenever you use `StateBuilder` remove the context from `Injector.getAsReactive` because `StateBuilder` subscribe to the model and is better for fine-tune rebuild.
+>Whenever you use `StateBuilder` remove the context from `RM.get` because `StateBuilder` subscribe to the model and is better for fine-tune rebuild.

 A `tag` is added to the `CounterPage` widget.